ChristophePelichet/Apache-Cleaning-Php-Session/README.md

 # Apache Cleaning Php Sessions V1.0

 ## DESCRIPTION
-Simple script to clean olg phpsession in your apache
+Simple script to clean old phpsession in your apache

 ## CONFIGURATION
 Configure the variables according to your installation and your configuration